tc39/proposal-uuid/README.md

 ### Developers "re-inventing the wheel" is potentially harmful

-Developers who have not been exposed to the rfc4122 specification might naturally opt to invent their own approaches to UUID generation, potentially using `Math.random()`.
+Developers who have not been exposed to RFC 4122 might naturally opt to invent their own approaches to UUID generation, potentially using `Math.random()`.

 It's well documented that [`Math.random()` is not cryptographically secure](https://v8.dev/blog/math-random), by instead exposing users to standard uuid module we prevent the pitfalls